Ride Better, Train Better — Especially for Those Who Are Not Youngsters Anymore!

 As you get a older it can be tougher to ride well.
-There’s a something I’ve heard Buck Brannaman say at clinics about younger people working with horses using 90% physical and 10% mental abilities.
+I’ve heard Buck Brannaman say at clinics that younger people working with horses using 90% of their physical and 10% of their mental abilities.
 He went on to say that older folks find they succeed with 10% physical and 90% mental.

 I’ll be sharing what’s working for me as I try different strategies for losing weight and improving fitness related to riding.
 Over the years I’ve gained about 40 pounds since my graduation from the U.S. Naval Academy and 30 pounds since retiring from military service.
 I’ve also been bucked off several times over the last 20 years, suffered broken ribs and a bruised lung, and had several concussions in working with horses.